grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 has finished.
 The pick_first policy will therefore automatically request a connection whenever a subchannel reports IDLE.

+Once a subchannel does become READY, pick_first will unref all other subchannels.
+Note that the [connection backoff][backoff-spec] state is stored in the subchannel, so this means that we will lose backoff state for those subchannels.
+In general, this is expected to be okay, because once we see a READY subchannel, we generally expect to maintain that connection for a while, after which the backoff state for the other subchannels will no longer be relevant.
+However, there could be pathalogical cases where a connection does not last very long and we wind up making subsequent connection attempts to the other addresses sooner than we ideally should.
+This should be fairly rare, so we're willing to accept this; if it becomes a problem, we can find ways to address it at that point.

+#### Implications of Subchannel Sharing in C-core

 In C-core, there are some additional details to handle due to the existance of subchannel sharing between channels.
 Any given subchannel that pick_first is using may also be used other channel(s), and any